CoolMarvel43/SHS-UFO-Edits/Sources/V1-Revival/README.md

 - [Sans](Sans/Preview/)
 - [Serif](Serif/Preview/)

 Some glyphs are colour coded (which are also indicated in the source files).
-For more information, see the glyph list.
+For more information, see the glyph list, under the Colour Tag column.
 But roughly:

-<span style="color:red">**Red**</span> - Unsuitable for any Chinese locales, whether classic or modern forms.
-Those forms were originally made for the Japanese locale, for their own use (if they use the full 65535-glyph OTF version and pick any kanji outside the Adobe-Japan1-7 character set).
+**Red** 🔴 - Unsuitable for any Chinese locales, whether classic or modern forms.
+Those forms were originally made for the Japanese locale, for their own use (if they use the full 65535-glyph OTF version and pick any kanji outside the Adobe-Japan1-7 character set), because basically their sources of the extended kanji can differ from the Chinese sources and may be inconsistent in terms of glyph shapes.
-<span style="color:magenta">**Magenta**</span> - Borrowed glyphs from other Source Han forks without any modifications whatsoever.
+**Magenta** 🟣 - Borrowed glyphs from other Source Han forks without any modifications whatsoever.
 There is no guarantee that any future updates from them will be synced to this repository.
+If a glyph is modified in the future, this tag will be removed.